EMCOR Group, Inc. research snapshot

 Munger risk inversion

-The thesis fails if data center demand normalizes, backlog converts at lower margins, fixed-price contracts absorb inflation, labor shortages worsen, safety or execution issues appear, or investors compress the earnings multiple.
+The thesis fails if data center demand normalizes, backlog converts at lower margins, fixed-price contracts absorb inflation, labor shortages worsen, safety or execution issues appear, or investors compress the earnings multiple after a large run.

 Management